Refsa/pollus/README.md

 Install the `wasm-tools` and `wasm-experimental` workloads with `dotnet workload install <tool>`

 ### Example folder
-The `/examples/` folder in the root directory contains a few different examples for each aspect of the engine.
+The `/examples/Application` folder in the root directory contains a few different examples for each aspect of the engine.
-A lot of the contents in `Pollus.Examples.csproj` file is required to build for web and will be templated to be more usable in the future.

 ### Minimal example
 ```cs